The Avalon Fleet III Live-Aboard

 Arrival and Departure Details / Times

-Anglers typically fly into Camaguey’s Ignacio Agramonte International Airport (CMW) on a Saturday morning on JetBlue.
-Avalon will provide you with a two and a half-hour transfer to Jucaro Port.
-Once you arrive in Jucaro, you will board the Avalon III and begin your week of fishing and exploring the Jardines de la Reina.
-On your final day of fishing, you will typically return to Avalon III around 2 pm so that you can make the return trip to Jucaro Port where the boat will overnight prior to disembarkation the next morning.
-Early the next morning, you will disembark and return to Camaguey for your departing afternoon flights on American Airlines or an optional overnight in Camaguey (which we can arrange for you) and then departing flights late morning on JetBlue.
+Upon arrival to Jucaro Port, you will board the Avalon III and begin your week in the Jardines de la Reina (Gardens of the Queen).
+On your final day you will typically return to Avalon III around 2 pm so the boat can make the return trip to Jucaro Port where Avalon III will overnight.
+Early the next morning, you will disembark and return to Havana or Cayo Coco for your departing flights.

 A valid passport is required for all visitors to Cuba and must be valid for at least six (6) months beyond the duration of your stay.
-Citizens of the United States are also required to purchase a Cuban entrance visa can be secured when checking in for your direct flight to Cuba.
-You will be asked to sign an affidavit for your trip to Cuba and determine which OFAC category your trip qualifies for.
+Visitors to Cuba are also required to purchase a Cuban entrance visa can be secured when checking in for your direct flight to Cuba or in advance of your trip.

 Fishing hours during a stay aboard Avalon III are longer than in most Caribbean fishing destinations and are totally at the discretion of the clients.
 The day normally begins with breakfast at 7:00 AM and guides are ready to head out any time after 7:45 AM.
 During your week of fishing, each day you will fish the waters of JDR and depending on tides and current conditions, you can expect runs of 30 minutes or less in order to access different fishing areas and target the top game species.
 Ask your guide what the plan is and if you have any preferences with regards to specific species, let him know and they will do their best to accommodate your request based on current conditions.